Sibley–Ocheyedan Community School District: Schools

 It previously operated two separate elementary schools: Ben Franklin Elementary School and Ocheyedan Elementary School.
 The district closed the latter school in 2009.
 A reduction in the number of students was the reason for the closure.
 By 2014, the district was trying to find another use for the building.

-Sibley-Ocheyedan High School
+Sibley–Ocheyedan High School

 Athletics

-The Generals are members of the Siouxland Conference, and participate in the following sports:
+The Generals are members of the War Eagle Conference, and participate in the following sports: